 - ½ teaspoon garlic powder

 - ¼ teaspoon black pepper, optional

 - Preheat oven to 350 degrees F, and line a large baking sheet with parchment paper or a silicone mat.

 - Place soy curls in a large bowl.
 Use your hands to break the soy curls into smaller pieces (this takes a few minutes).
 Try to get them somewhat similar in size, so they cook evenly.
-No need for perfection, though. *If this hurts your hands you can finish breaking them after pouring on the marinade, when they're less crisp.
+No need for perfection, though. *If this hurts your fingers you can finish breaking them after pouring on the marinade, when they're softer.